The “Personal Simulator” Pioneer

 Four years later, after multiple field trials involving hundreds of people, the conclusion was clear: getting ready at the simulator first before “graduating” to real equipment meant that new operators worked more safely and more productively in the woods.
 Indeed, with increased revenue (from harvesting more wood) and reduced costs (thanks to fewer “accidents” damaging real equipment), the return on investment was evident to all.

-These six innovation awards are further evidence of our product excellence:
+These seven innovation awards are evidence of our product excellence:

 - CSTD “Gold Award for Training Excellence” in 2013 (as part of TruckLogic), for our Mining Truck Personal Simulator